ChiekoN/Flutter-bloc_state_app/README.md

   - [BLoC for Beginners 📱 State Management • Flutter Tutorial](https://youtu.be/rF6eq1oru-Y?si=2E24NUCJKqnNU90d)
   - [📱 Todo App (Clean Architecture) • Flutter x BLoC Tutorial](https://youtu.be/brDKUf1yV6c?si=o19q0ab0la-8lwrZ)

   These YouTube tutorials by [Mitch Koko](https://www.youtube.com/@createdbykoko) are great!
-It helped me to grab the concept of Bloc and how to write clean and organised code✨
+It helped me to grab the concept of Bloc and taught me how to write clean and organised code✨

 ## Code